Bartvds/mocha-unfunk-reporter/README.md

 ## What?

-This is a minimal `Spec`-style console reporter for [mocha](http://visionmedia.github.io/mocha/) that doesn't confuse lesser console environments with funky display modes, line overwrites, cursor tricks, escape codes or weird encodings.
+This is a minimal `Spec`-style console reporter for [mocha](http://visionmedia.github.io/mocha/) that doesn't confuse lesser console environments with funky display modes, cursor tricks or weird control characters.

-Main use-case is running mocha's node module, embedded in external tools in IDE's like WebStorm or in other setups with only basic consoles or buffered output.
+Main use-case is running mocha's in basic console views embedded in some IDE's or setups with text buffered output.
+In the default mode the report doesn't use ANSI control codes like the standard reporters do (there is an option for color though).

-The reporter does *not* extend mocha's default Base reporter prototype, because that is a main source of funkyness.
-So not all of mocha's reporter related features are supported.
+The reporter does *not* extend mocha's default Base reporter because that is a main source of funkyness.
+This means not all of mocha's reporter features are supported.

-## Notes
+### Notes

 * There's an object-compare diff output powered by [objectDiff](https://github.com/NV/objectDiff.js), usefull with [chai](http://chaijs.com/) and deepEqual().
-* There should be string diff support but it will be tricky to do without depending on colors.
+* There should/must be string diff support but it is tricky to do without depending on colors.
-* The reporter could easily be adapted to alternate unfunky display modes, I might even support browser consoles or remote logging.
+* The reporter could easily be adapted to alternate unfunky display modes.

 ## Usage
 Install from npm:

 ````
-npm install mocha-unfunk-reporter
+npm install mocha-unfunk-reporter --save-dev
 ````

 Then use `'mocha-unfunk-reporter'` as `reporter` parameter in your favorite mocha runner.
+For example in `grunt-mocha-test`:

 ````
 grunt.initConfig({
-	//node
+	// ...
 	mochaTest: {
 		options: {
 			reporter: 'mocha-unfunk-reporter'